Meet Our Founder

 Our Services

-Dr. Nofech-Mozes provides individual therapy to children, adolescents, and adults with a wide range of mental health conditions, including obsessive compulsive disorder, anxiety, depression, infertility, pre and post partum issues, disruptive behaviour, trauma, emotion dysregulation, attachment challenges, and difficulty coping with life transitions or stressors.
+Dr. Nofech-Mozes provides individual therapy to children, adolescents, and adults with a wide range of mental health conditions, including anxiety, depression, obsessive compulsive disorder, ADHD, emotion dysregulation, infertility, pre and post partum issues, trauma, attachment challenges, and difficulty coping with life transitions or stressors.
 Her treatment approach integrates components from evidence-based therapies including Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Dialectical Behaviour Therapy (DBT) within an attachment and family-based model.

 Individual Therapy